cdap-guides/cdap-twitter-ingest-guide/README.rst

 Application Design
 ------------------
-Realtime processing capability within CDAP is supported by a Flow.
+Real time processing capability within CDAP is supported by a Flow.
 The application we are building in this guide uses a Flow for processing the tweets consumed from Twitter feed.
 The processing results are persisted in a Dataset and are made available via RESTful endpoint using a